kimptoc/wowactivityfeed/readme.txt

 - show guild name on char feed entries, if in a guild
 - options include/exclude guildies on guild feed
 - update registered entry with time of last good update, last update and error, if error, count of updates
-- if criteria name matches description, only show 1. eg 100 mounts for 100 mounts...
 - get item names, is there an API call or just build list from all the gear on chars... or just link to wowhead (http://blizzard.github.com/api-wow-docs/#item-api)
 - make 30 limit on history a param
 - display category (eg Kalimdor)/ group names (eg Exploration) in achievement descriptions